Find Me On

 Spring Toss

-I lived in this old house for many years before I had the sense to look down at the spring behind it and recognize fresh watercress.
+Toss the first of spring watercress with the fall of the apples.
+I lived in my 1810 house for 20 years before I had the sense to look down at the spring behind it and recognize fresh watercress.
 There it was, looking just like the store-bought stuff, but younger and fresher.
+If you live near […]

 Beer Braised Brisket with Onion Sauce